6/openai-caching-proxy/README.md

 This can help reduce costs (and get faster results) by returning cached responses for repeated requests.

-It only caches `POST` requests that have a JSON request body, as these are the only ones that cost money (for now).
+It only caches `POST` requests that have a JSON request body, as these tend to be the slowest and are the only ones that cost money (for now).

 ### Usage